Learning Task-Oriented Flows to Mutually Guide Feature Alignment in Synthesized and Real Video Denoising

 Thus, we consider two blur degradations, including Gaussian blur and resizing blur. \begin{itemize}[leftmargin=*] \item \emph{Gaussian blur.} We synthesize Gaussian blur with different kernels, including [`iso', `aniso', `generalized\_iso', `generalized\_aniso', `plateau\_iso', `plateau\_aniso', `sinc'].
 We randomly choose these kernels with the probabilities of [0.405, 0.225, 0.108, 0.027, 0.108, 0.027, 0.1].
-The settings of these blur are the same as \cite{suppchan2021realbasicvsr}. \item \emph{Resizing blur.} We randomly draw the resize scales from [0.5, 2], and choose the interpolation mode from [`bilinear', `area', `bicubic'] with the same probability of $1/3$. \end{itemize}
+The settings of this blur are the same as \cite{chan2021realbasicvsr}. \item \emph{Resizing blur.} We randomly draw the resize scales from [0.5, 2], and choose the interpolation mode from [`bilinear', `area', `bicubic'] with the same probability of $1/3$. \end{itemize}